agence-gaya/typo3-taxonomy/README.md

         'after:title'
     );

+After the TCA being configured, run the database upgrade through the Install tool.

 **Notes**

-- You can add several field for the same vocabulary on the same table: just name the table's field differently.
+- You can add several field for the same vocabulary on the same table: just name the fields differently.